 Greece was divided into a number of different independent city states.
 A Greek city state was known as the "polis".
 These ciy states were an important political innovation with began to appear about 800 BC.
 These city states appeared on the Greek peninsula, the mainland, and the coast of Asia Minor or modern Turkey.
 Each important Greek city was an independent state.
 They controlled varrying territories around their city.
 There were alliances and associations between these cities.
 Many founded colonies.
 The dominate city state for much of Greek history was Athens.
 Although Athens was of enormous impact to western civilization, it and the other city states were not large.
 Athens was the largest and at the height of its power had a population of only 0.2 million.
 Thebes and Sparta were also important and there were several other smaller city states.
 Many modern concepts of ancient Greece are based on available information about Athens.
 There were many similarities between the different cities of the Greek world.
 There were, however, important differences.
 Sparta contrasted sharply with Athens and the rest of the Greek city states.
 Sparta was the largest of the city states in area, but not in population.
 It was militarily important because of its social structure.
 While a few city states were well known.
 There were as many as 1,500 such entities, many extremely small and would hardly be seen as cities or even towns in modern terms.

 Greek city state economies as were most economies in the ancuent world were primarily based on agriculture.
+The Greeks were, hiwever, different in that there was a land-owning peasantry.
 This varied from city to city, but agiculture was important most city states.
 Greece is not, however, a country blessed with an abundance of fertile soil.
 Greece is a peninsula, thus it is only natural tht the Greeks with poor agricultural harvests would turn to the sea to supplement their agricultural production.
 The Greeks from an early point in their history excelled as mainers and traders.
-It is widely believed that the raiders which the Egyptians described as the sea People were raiding Greeks (1300-1000 BC).
+This may have begun as poracy.
+It is widely believed that the raiders which the Egyptians described as the Sea People were raiding Greeks (1300-1000 BC).
 Maritime craftsmanship and commerce developed (6th century BC) and became an increasingly important segment of the Greek economy.
 They sailed throughout the Eastern Mediterranean and played an important role in markets there.
 Greek sailors were not only merchants, but engaged in a range of economic activities, including fishing, raiding, and what today would be called piracy.
 They also founded colonies which began as trading posts.
 Greek traders not only sold Greek products like pottery, wine, olive oil, and metal products but traded in products bought in foreign ports as well.
 War was an important part of Greek economic life.
 Greek city states conquered other city states and forced them to pay tribute.
 The most notable was Sparta which conquered Messenia and based their economy on Helot slave labor.
 Other city states had economies based on very large slve populations, people largely captured in war and their descendents.
 Greek sailors might work as mercenaries, hiring out both themselves and their ships to fight for pay.
 Countries like Egypt were often in need of sea support.

 The Greek tribes moved south into the Peloponesus Peninsula as a result of the decline of the Minoan civilization.
 The result was a kind of dark age until advanced civilization gradually developed.
 Ancient Greece was the location of almost constant warfare among city states, a kind of perpetual war.
 These battles between hoplites became almost ritualized.
 They fought with 30 lb bronze breast plates, 20 lb shields, and 8 ft spears.
 They fought in phalanxes 8 rows deep.
 These battles were bloody, but normally short in duration.
 [Kagan] The first united action came in face of a common danger.
 The occassion was the first great conflict between the Western world and the East was the effort by Persian to add the Greeks on the western fringe of their territory to their empire--the Persian Wars.
 It was at the time of the Persian Wars that the Athenians pefected their system of democracy.
 The defeat of the Persians and the Golden Age of Greece can be seen as the birth of Western Civilization.
 The conflict between Soaeta and Athens resulted in the Peloponesian War, one of the epic struggles of the ancient world.
 Greece in the 4th and 5th centuries B.C. spread its culture through the Western Mediterranean and Near East.
 The agent was of course Alexander the Great and his conquests.